-Can’t decide if you should bring an Amex, Visa or MasterCard credit card when you travel?
+Which is best for your travels – Amex, Visa or MasterCard?
 Find out which credit card is the best to use overseas.

 When Singaporeans make purchases on a credit card overseas, there is a currency exchange rate to consider.
 These rates differ based on the credit cards you use.
 The differences are small but add up over time.
 And besides cash, you have to consider other factors like convenience.

 Visa and MasterCard are intermediaries.
 They connect merchants with banks, a service for which both parties pay for.
 Visa and MasterCard process transactions when you pay with their credit cards, but they do not forward you the credit you are using (that money comes from your issuing bank).

 All you need to know is that, due to these differences, the available services and costs differ between Visa, MasterCard and American Express.

 When you use a credit card overseas, you’ll face three layers of charges: